AV306/xenon/README.md

 **Note: I'll be taking a break from working on Xenon to concentrate on my studies; updates will happen much less frequently (not like they happen often anyway) Sorry!**

+**Note 2: VSCode web doesn't want to work on my iPad anymore so now I can't work on Xenon even if.
+I want to :(**

 Hi, thanks for stopping by this page!
 This is Xenon, a personal project of mine that I decided to publish to Modrinth and a couple of people decided to use.

 ### What does Xenon do?